JetS3t Synchronize

 synchronize.sh --noaction UP MyBackups Documents Reports

-Let's simulate this simple case by downloading your S3 Documents to a new directory:
+Let's simulate this simple case by downloading all the files in your online account to a new directory:

-Synchronize will download all the contents of the S3 directory to the new directory name.
-Like the UPLOAD example above, re-running this command will do nothing as Synchronize will detect that your NewDocumentsDirectory directory has the same contents as the S3 directory.
+Synchronize will download all the contents of the online directory to the new directory name.
+Like the UPLOAD example above, re-running this command will do nothing as Synchronize will detect that your RestoreDirectory directory has the same contents as the online directory.

-This same command can restore missing files, such as if you accidently deleted a single file in your Documents directory.
-Try it now, delete one of the files in NewDocumentsDirectory and re-run the command to restore it.
+This same command can restore missing files, such as files that have accidentally been deleted.
+To see how this works, delete one of the files in RestoreDirectory and re-run the command to restore it.

 Changed files

-Things can get more complicated when you already have files that are in S3, but the files' contents do not match.
+Things can get more complicated when you already have files that are stored in an online service, but the files' contents do not match.
 For example, let's say that you backed up your documents earlier but after doing this one of your documents somehow got corrupted.
-In this case the default Synchronize DOWNLOAD command above will restore the file by reverting it to the backed-up version from S3.
+In this case the default Synchronize DOWNLOAD command above will restore the file by reverting it to the backed-up version from online.

 Warning!
 To repeat: by default, Synchronize will revert changed files when downloading.
-That is, it will replace changed files on your computer with older versions from S3.
+That is, it will replace changed files on your computer with older versions from online.
 So be careful!

 If you want to keep files you have updated and only download files not already on your computer you can prevent Synchronize from reverting files with the --keepfiles option.
 Let's say that you have changed a number of files in your NewDocumentsDir directory but one of them has been corrupted.
 You want to revert the one corrupt file but keep the others.
 To do this, delete the corrupted file then run the following Synchronize command: